mahoney1/docs/commercialpaper-query-tutorial.md

 `./start.sh`

 3. In VSCode, click on the IBM Blockchain Platform icon.
 You'll see version `0.0.1` of your smart contract packages.
-Go ahead and connect to your Fabric, via your running `myfabric` connection (check with `docker ps` if required), and `install` the smart contract package onto `peer0.org1.example.com` - then instantiate the contract, just as you had done in the previous tutorial.
+Go ahead and connect to your Fabric, via your running `myfabric` connection which should still be present in the 'Blockchain Connections' panel, and `install` the smart contract package onto `peer0.org1.example.com` - then instantiate the contract, just as you had done in the previous tutorial.
 This is the basis from which this tutorial will proceed.

 A new clean Fabric and ledger is now available - from here, we will create the transaction Commercial Paper history, as part of our tutorial.